facelessuser/coloraide/docs/src/markdown/distance.md

 ## Color Distance

 ColorAide provides a simple euclidean color distance function.
-By default, it evaluates the distance in the Lab color space, but it can be configured to evaluate in any color space.
+By default, it evaluates the distance in the CIELAB color space, but it can be configured to evaluate in any color space.
 It may be less useful in some color spaces compared to
 others: